EnterpriseDB/repmgr/README.md

 ### PostgreSQL configuration

-The primary server needs to be configured for replication with the following settings in `postgresql.conf`:
+The primary server needs to be configured for replication with settings like the followingin `postgresql.conf`:

     # Allow read-only queries on standby servers.
 The number of WAL
     # senders should be larger than the number of standby servers.